Soviet Bus Stops on the road from Bishkek to Issyk-Kul

 Discovering Tokmok: Soviet Flags and the Burana Tower

-Upon reaching Tokmok, be sure to check out a monumental site—the large flags, including one featuring the unmistakable hammer and sickle, at 42°49’44.4″N 75°17’28.2″E. Near this location, you’ll find another Soviet bus stop at 42°49’42.6″N 75°17’30.2″E, adding to the charm of the town.
+Upon reaching Tokmok, be sure to check out a main roundabout — the large flags, including one featuring the unmistakable hammer and sickle can be found there (42°49’44.4″N 75°17’28.2″E).
+Near this location, you’ll find another Soviet bus stop at 42°49’42.6″N 75°17’30.2″E, adding to the charm of the town.

 Tokmok is also home to the Burana Tower, an ancient minaret that once stood tall in the medieval city of Balasagun.
 When visiting this historical site, don’t miss the charming bus stop at 42°44’49.5″N 75°15’06.6″E, made from broken ceramic plates and cups, showcasing the resourcefulness and creativity of the Soviet people.